Deadwood, South Dakota

 Deadwood (Lakota: Owáyasuta; "To approve or confirm things") is a city that serves as the county seat of Lawrence County, South Dakota, United States.
 It was named by early settlers after the dead trees found in its gulch.
 The city had its heyday from 1876 to 1879, after gold deposits had been discovered there, leading to the Black Hills Gold Rush.
-At its height, the city had a population of 25,000, attracting Old West figures such as Wyatt Earp, Calamity Jane, Seth Bullock and Wild Bill Hickok (who was killed there).
+At its height, the city had a population of 25,000, attracting Old West figures such as Wyatt Earp, Calamity Jane, Seth Bullock, and Wild Bill Hickok, who was killed in Deadwood.

-The entire town has been designated as a National Historic Landmark District, for its well-preserved Gold Rush-era architecture.
-The town has five unique history museums that are operated by Deadwood History, inc., a non-profit organization.
-Deadwood's proximity to Lead often prompts the two towns being collectively named "Lead-Deadwood".
+The entire town has been designated as a National Historic Landmark District for its preserved Gold Rush-era architecture.
+The town has five history museums that are operated by the nonprofit Deadwood History, Inc. Deadwood's proximity to Lead often prompts the two towns to be collectively dubbed "Lead-Deadwood".

 The population was 1,156 at the 2020 census, and according to 2023 census estimates, the city is estimated to have a population of 1,343.